Lethal allele

-Lethal alleles (also referred to as lethal or lethals) are alleles that cause the death of the organism that carries them.
+Lethal alleles also known as lethals, are alleles that cause the death of the organism that carries them.
 They are usually a result of mutations in genes that are essential for growth or development.
 Lethal alleles can be recessive, dominant, conditional, perinatal, or postnatal after an extended period of apparently normal development depending on the gene or genes involved.

 Lethal alleles may specifically refer to embryonically lethal alleles, in which the fetus will never survive to term.
 Such alleles are a cause of non-Mendelian patterns of inheritance, such as the observation of traits in a 2:1 ratio.

 History

 Punnett square for the agouti gene in mice, demonstrating a recessive lethal allele.

 Lethal alleles were first discovered by Lucien Cuénot in 1905 while studying the inheritance of coat colour in mice.
 The agouti gene in mice is largely responsible for determining coat colour.
 The wild-type allele produces a blend of yellow and black pigmentation in each hair of the mouse.
 This yellow and black blend may be referred to as 'agouti' in colour.
 One of the mutant alleles of the agouti gene results in mice with a much lighter, yellowish colour.
 When these yellow mice were crossed with homozygous wild-type mice, a 1:1 ratio of yellow and dark grey offspring were obtained.
 This indicated that the yellow mutation is dominant, and all the parental yellow mice were heterozygotes for the mutant allele.

 By mating two yellow mice, Cuénot expected to observe a usual 1:2:1 Mendelian ratio of homozygous agouti to heterozygous yellow to homozygous yellow.
 Instead, he always observed a 1:2 ratio of agouti to yellow mice.
 He was unable to produce any mice that were homozygous for the yellow agouti allele.

 It was not until 1910 that W. E. Castle and C. C. Little confirmed Cuénot's work, further demonstrating that one quarter of the offspring were dying during embryonic development.
 This was the first documented example of a recessive embryonic lethal allele.